 – George Orwell, 1936

 I think a lot of people go through such a journey with Kipling.
 He is representative of some pretty ugly realities, which cannot be denied, and yet his work also has such staying-power.
 He’s fun.
 I still have fun reading Kipling.
 His poems and stories clamor with voices and accents and humor and observations.
 The fact that he was a shill for empire (in its dying days) makes him more interesting and worthy of study.
 To dismiss Kipling as “incorrect” in his attitudes is to cut yourself off from the great pleasure there is in his work.
 I go into my feelings about that here in a post I wrote for Kipling’s birthday.
 One of my least favorite tendencies in our politically correct universe is to retro-actively judge people who do not line up with our precious 20th/21st century attitudes.
-This is why Huckleberry Finn, a great American novel filled with a healing vision of a personal egalitarian relationship between a white and a black man, finds itself on the chopping block, because it doesn’t pass muster with how we think it’s appropriate to talk now.
+This is why Adventures of Huckleberry Finn, a great American novel filled with a healing vision of a personal egalitarian relationship between a white and a black man, finds itself on the chopping block, because it doesn’t pass muster with how we think it’s appropriate to talk now.
 It just seems unnecessarily narrow an attitude.
 Also, you learn a lot about life and politics from reading Kipling.
 You want to hear about empire from a ground-level propagandist perspective?
 He’s your guy.

 Also, there are lines that just stick in the mind.

 To quote my cousin Mike, in his wonderful essay, “Things You Already Know”:

 On my desk I have St. Francis’s Prayer for Peace and next to it is a card from my grandmother that has Rudyard Kipling’s “If.”
 Have I memorized them both?
 No. Should I?
 Yes.
 Why?
 Because.